steppedreckoner/TowerDefense/ReadMe.txt

 (T) or with the hotkeys (1, 2 or 3).
 Once a type is selected, place towers by left-clicking.
 Cancel a placement by right-clicking Towers can be deleted with 80% refund by hovering over a tower and pressing 'D'.
 Time can be accelerated/decelerated with the right/left arrow key respectively (Note: fast forwarding may cause enemies to fly off the course.
 This will be addressed eventually).
+Reset the time multiplier with the up arrow.
 Access AOE Fire Strike by pressing 'Q' and clicking on the map.
 Fire Strike has a 4 second duration and has a 10 second cooldown.
 Get AOE Tower Buff by pressing 'W'.
 This will increase the rate of fire for all towers in its range.
 Get Slow AOE by pressing 'E'.
-This will slow down in-range enemies.
+This will slow in-range enemies.
+With the addition of player levels, certain towers and AOEs are locked until you reach a high enough player level.
+So, if you can't place a tower/AOE, that's (hopefully) why!

 EDITOR: Loads a map with all grass tiles.
 Tile type can be modified by clicking on a tile.
 Switch the type that clicking changes to by pressing the numbers 1-5 (1: Grass, 2: Dirt, 3: Water, 4: Start, 5: Goal).
 Press